 As of 11:38, oil prices in both markets fell, with WTI down 5.92% and Brent down 5.32%.
 Rising expectations of a US-Iran deal boosted global risk sentiment, putting oil prices under pressure.
 The direct catalyst for the oil price decline was signs of improvement in actual transit conditions through the Strait of Hormuz.
 According to Iran's Islamic Republic News Agency citing a statement from the Islamic Revolutionary Guard Corps, 33 vessels — including oil tankers, container ships, and other commercial vessels — passed through the Strait of Hormuz within 24 hours on Sunday after receiving authorization from the IRGC Navy.
 (Wallstreetcn)

-The Washington Post reported on May 24 that the US and Iran had reached agreement on a framework for a memorandum of understanding (MOU) that, once signed, would fully restore shipping through the Strait of Hormuz within 30 days.
+The Washington Post reported on May 24 that the US and Iran had reached agreement on a framework for a memorandum of understanding (MOU), which, once signed, would fully restore shipping through the Strait of Hormuz within 30 days.
 Citing an anonymous senior US government official, the report said the US and Iran had developed an MOU "framework" that includes a 60-day ceasefire extension to allow both sides to reach a "final agreement" on permanently ending hostilities with Iran, during which the Strait of Hormuz would be demined and reopened.
 The official said the MOU includes a "commitment" that Iran will not possess nuclear weapons.
 Over the next two months, the US and Iran will discuss the "mechanism" for implementing this commitment.
 However, neither side signed any agreement on May 24.
 (Xinhua)

 Trump said on social media on Saturday that a US-Iran deal was largely done, including the opening of the Strait of Hormuz, and told US representatives not to rush into a deal.
 But on Sunday he said the deal was "not fully done yet."
 US Secretary of State Marco Rubio had previously said there could be "some good news" on the Hormuz issue in the coming hours.
 Iran remained cautious.
 Iran's Tasnim News Agency warned that the draft agreement could still collapse due to US obstacles on several key terms — including Iran's demand for unfreezing assets.
 (Wallstreetcn)